2024 Ownership and Rent Affordability Limits

 Is affordable housing affordable?

 For the past several years, various cities, housing advocates, and residents in our region have expressed their doubts about how well the measure of Area Median Income (AMI) and the subsequent rental limits match the realities of the households.
 In 2022 the Met Council gave staff permission to explore how affordability is defined and the potential ways, if any, it can be modified to better reflect the experiences of our residents.
-With the release of the 2023 rental limits based on AMI, and the upcoming release of the 2050 Housing Policy Plan, staff would like to ask the stakeholders of our region — you — to weigh in on the issue of defining affordability.
+With the release of the 2023 & 2024 rental limits based on AMI, and the upcoming release of the 2050 Housing Policy Plan, staff is exploring the issue of defining affordability.

 What is area median income (AMI)?